SPINN: Sparse, Physics-based, and partially Interpretable Neural Networks for PDEs: Results

 The examples shown so far feature domains with regular geometric shapes.
 The SPINN algorithm, however, works well on arbitrarily shaped domains too.
 The solution of the Poisson equation $\nabla^2 u(x,y) + 1 = 0$ on an irregularly shaped domain is shown in Figure~\ref{fig:poisson2d_irregular}, and a reference finite element solution computed using a fine mesh is shown in Figure~\ref{fig:poisson2d_irregular_fem}.
-The distribution of the nodes in this case is shown in Figure~\ref{fig:poisson2d_irregular_nodes}.
-The $L_{\infty}$ error of the SPINN solution was found to be around $4.9\times 10^{-3}$.
+The distribution of the nodes in this case is shown in Figure~\ref{fig:poisson2d_irregular_nodes}. \rb{The simulation used around 450 internal nodes, 110 fixed boundary nodes, 1800 internal sampling points and 220 boundary sampling points.
+The learning rate was chosen as $10^{-3}$ and the iterations were carried for $5\times10^{3}$ training steps.} The $L_{\infty}$ error of the SPINN solution was found to be around $4.9\times 10^{-3}$.